Starlink IPO

 IPO Status

 Starlink is SpaceX's satellite internet division with over 9.2 million subscribers and more than $10 billion in 2025 revenue.
-SpaceX has officially filed paperwork for an IPO in April 2026, with recent reports indicating an upsized valuation target of $2 trillion (up from the initially reported $1.75 trillion) and a planned June 2026 listing.
-The filing represents a significant milestone, moving from rumored IPO status to confirmed regulatory submission.
-The public IPO filing, now available, reveals critical details about the offering structure and Starlink's financial performance.
-According to the filing, Starlink revenue soared 842% to $4.4 billion over two years, underscoring its position as SpaceX's biggest moneymaker and central to the company's valuation story.
-The filing also confirms that Elon Musk and company insiders will retain voting control of SpaceX after the IPO through a dual-class share structure.
-Starlink's accelerating user growth and major US mobile bundle deals continue strengthening the IPO narrative as the company targets a June 2026 public listing, with competitive pressure emerging from Amazon's acquisition of Globalstar to rival Starlink in the satellite internet sector.
+SpaceX filed IPO paperwork in April 2026 with an upsized valuation target of $2 trillion (up from the initially reported $1.75 trillion) and completed its public listing in May 2026.
+The IPO has ignited significant interest in space sector stocks, with Starlink positioned as SpaceX's primary revenue driver.
+The public IPO filing revealed critical details about the offering structure and Starlink's financial performance.
+According to the filing, Starlink revenue soared 842% to $4.4 billion over two years, underscoring its position as SpaceX's biggest moneymaker.
+Elon Musk and company insiders retained voting control of SpaceX after the IPO through a dual-class share structure.
+Recent reports in May 2026 highlight Starlink's profitability in contrast to losses at X and xAI, with market analysts noting the successful launch has created a $1.5 trillion to $2 trillion valuation buzz and strengthened investor interest across the space sector.

 Competitors